 Addiction counsellors play a critical role in alcohol and drug rehabilitation.
 The 12 core functions of addiction counselling are an essential outline used to ensure the safety and effectiveness of addiction treatment.
-The addiction counsellor will require extensive knowledge and skills in a multitude of treatment modalities.
-Whether you are looking to understand more about what an addiction counsellors does, or training in the alcohol and drug rehab field, this blueprint to the 12 core functions of addiction counselling will give you an informative look at the variety of different requirements needed to be a competent addiction counsellor.
+The addiction counsellor is required to have extensive knowledge and skills in a multitude of treatment modalities.
+Whether you are looking to understand more about what an addiction counsellors does, or training to work in the alcohol and drug rehabilitation field, this blueprint to the 12 core functions of addiction counselling provides an informative look at the different requirements needed to be a competent addiction counsellor.

-Screening is the responsibility of an addiction counsellor to evaluate the client’s physical and mental condition prior to entering a treatment program.
-The safety of the client entering the program is of utmost importance.
-Thus, the addiction counsellor must assess if the client is mentally and physically capable of participating in all aspects of the treatment program at this time.
-The client is screened for suicide risk, potential mental health instability, and potential withdrawal concerns.
-This does not exclude the client from attending the rehab program, it just allows a safety check as to the client’s physical and mental stability.
-The effects of drugs can last a long time and there is always the concern of withdrawal or mental health instability can be up to and including death, so screening for these potential risk is paramount.
+The client is screened for signs of suicide risk, mental health instability, and/or potential withdrawal concerns.
+The symptoms of acute withdrawal or mental health instability can be up to and including death, so screening for these potential risk is paramount.
 Opiate withdrawal levels can be determined using a tool called COWS (Clinical Opiate Withdrawal Scale) For alcohol withdrawal, AWS (Alcohol Withdrawal Syndrome) is a brief tool used, and to screen for suicide risk, the ASQ (Ask Suicide-Screening Questions) tool can be used.
-If it is found that the client is presenting with any of these challenges, then the counsellor is to notify their supervisor and make plans to refer the client to the appropriate health service agency.
+If the addiction counsellor finds a reason to believe the client is at risk, they are to notify their supervisor and make plans to refer the client to the appropriate health service agency.

-During the intake process the addiction counsellor will explain and complete documents for the treatment center’s policies and procedures to the client.
-These forms include confidentiality, ethics, consent to treatment, emergency contact information, financial contract (if applicable), release of information (family, spouse, insurance providers, health agencies), and waiver.
-This is to ensure the client understands the bounds of confidentiality and their rights while in the treatment center.
+During the intake process the addiction counsellor will explain and complete documents for the treatment center’s policies and procedures with the client.
+These forms include confidentiality, ethics, consent to treatment, emergency contact information, financial contract (if applicable), release of information (family, spouse, insurance providers, health agencies), and a waiver.
+This process ensures the client understands the rules, guidelines and their rights while in the treatment center.

 In the assessment the addiction counsellor gathers specific information around the client’s life areas, such as family history, education, employment history, legal involvement, psychological well-being, physical health, relationships, and social functioning.
 With the information gathered in the assessment the addiction counsellor will assess the client’s life areas to identify imbalances.
 Assessments often contain substance use severity tools such as MAST (Michigan Alcohol Screening Test) and DAST (Drug Abuse Screening Test).
 These screening tests can help to create awareness for both the addiction counsellor and the client.